Sting (wrestler): Personal life

 During his entrance for his final match in March 2024, Sting was accompanied by his two sons, Garrett and Steven.
 Garrett (right) portrayed the "Surfer Sting" era of his father's career, while Steven portrayed Sting's time in the nWo Wolfpac.

 Borden was previously married to Sue Borden in 1986.
-They have two sons, Garrett Lee and Steven, Jr. and a daughter named Gracie, who was born in 2000.
+They have two sons, Garrett Lee and Steven Jr. and a daughter named Gracie, who was born in 2000.
 Borden and Sue divorced in 2010 after 24 years of marriage.
 Borden married his second wife Sabine in 2015.
-In 2024, Steven had begun training to become a professional wrestler and made his debut in 2025.
+In 2024, Steven had begun training to become a professional wrestler under Borden's final tag team partner and close friend Darby Allin, along with additional training from Adam "Edge" Copeland, Fred Rosser, and FTR (Cash Wheeler and Dax Harwood).
+Steven made his in-ring debut in 2025.
+Garrett would make his in-ring debut in 2026.

 Borden was an admitted anabolic steroid user in the 1980s.
 He became a born-again Christian in August 1998 after confessing his adultery, and substance and alcohol abuse to his then-wife.
 His elder son Garrett attended Azusa Pacific University, where he played college football as a running back.
 Steven Jr. attended Kilgore College, where he played tight end; on December 19, 2012, he committed to attend the University of Kentucky.
 After the 2015 NFL draft, Steven Jr. was invited by the Kansas City Chiefs to try out for the team at their rookie mini-camp, but did not receive a contract offer.

 Borden met the other famous performer called Sting, English musician Gordon "Sting" Sumner, in the early 1990s at one of the musician's concerts in Atlanta.
 Sumner called Borden wanting to meet him after the former saw his then-nine-year-old son's posters of the wrestler in his bedroom, to which Borden enthusiastically accepted.

+In 1989, Borden and his longtime friend and fellow professional wrestler Lex Luger opened a gym, Main Event Fitness in Atlanta, Georgia.

 Championships and accomplishments

 A two-time NWA World Heavyweight Champion, Sting had one reign each in WCW and TNA.

+Sting with the Big Gold Belt, which represented five of his six WCW World Heavyweight Championship reigns and both of his WCW International World Heavyweight Championship reigns.

 Sting's total of four reigns as TNA World Heavyweight Champion is tied for the second most all time.

 Sting was inducted into the WWE Hall of Fame in 2016.

 Sting's final championship reign was with the AEW World Tag Team Championship in 2024.